beardgame/audio/README.md

 ## Glossary

 * `Listener`: entity in a virtual world that represents the properties of the person listening to the sounds.
 OpenAL only supports a single listener.
-* `Source`: entity in a virtual world (with an optional position, velocity, etc.) that can play sounds from buffers.
+* `Source`: entity in a virtual world that can play sounds from buffers.
+These sounds are picked up by the virtual listener.
+Sources can optionally have properties such as positions and velocity, allowing one to simulate sound in a three-dimensional environment.
 * `Buffer`: space on the sound card or reserved for the software OpenAL implementation for audio data.

 ## Getting started